 Better options include metal or fiberglass doors.
 They offer better insulation and are less likely to swell or shrink over time.
 You want to find a door that includes a weather-strip at the bottom of the door (sometimes along the whole edge of the door) because weather strips seal the gaps along the edges of a door without damaging the door frame or flooring.

-Not only do energy efficient windows and doors reduce electricity bills, but you can be sure that moisture and insects won’t creep into your home through crevices around these entryways.
-Make the right decision and replace all of your windows and outside facing doors with energy efficient alternatives!
-Stop by one of our showrooms to learn more about our products.
+Energy efficient windows and doors reduce electricity bills.
+Also, you can be sure that moisture and insects won’t creep into your home through crevices around these entryways.
+Should you choose to replace your windows and outside facing doors be sure to ask about energy efficiency.